dave-redfern/somnambulist-api-client/README.md

 number, or URL information.
 The context additionally allows for already processed records to share information with other objects that need hydrating; for example: if hydrating child objects you could include the parent in the context, or some other reference.

+### Persisting "Objects"

+For simple use cases an `EntityPersister` class is available.
+This allows for storing, updating or deleting records via API calls: POST, PUT and DELETE.
+The basic implementation makes use of form-data and sends a standard request.
+The implementation can be customised or swapped out entirely.

+Hooks are provided for both `store` and `update` to add pre-validation of the request data before the request is sent.

+Errors and exceptions from all methods are converted to EntityPersisterException instances.
+For errors derived from a JSON decoded response, a "previous" exception is used to decode this data (ApiErrorException).

+Both `store` and `update` operate on basic arrays of simple scalar data.
+For file uploads or more complex data-types, re-implement the methods or make your own that can pass through the appropriate data to the underlying `HttpClient` instance.

+`store` and `update` will attempt to return a hydrated object - provided that the API returns the representation after the action is performed.

+Similar to `EntityLocator` the `EntityPersister` methods expects routes that are suffixed with:

+ * `.store` for `store()`
+ * `.update` for `update()`
+ * `.destroy` for `destroy()`

+For example: `users.store`, `users.update` and `users.destroy`.

 ## Tests